golangci/misspell/README.md

 * https://github.com/lyda/misspell-check
 * https://github.com/lucasdemarchi/codespell

-They all work but had problems that prevented me from using them at scale:
+They all work but have problems that prevented me from using them at scale:

-* slow, all of the above check one misspelling at a time (i.e. linear) using regexps
+* slow, all of the above check one misspelling at a time (i.e., linear) using regexps
 * not MIT/Apache2 licensed (or equivalent)
 * have dependencies that don't work for me (Python3, Bash, GNU sed, etc.)
 * don't understand American vs. British English and sometimes makes unwelcome "corrections"